-THE KEY DRIVER of your portfolio’s risk and return is your asset allocation between stocks and more conservative investments.
+YOUR PORTFOLIO’S risk and return is driven, in large part, by your split between stocks and more conservative investments.
 The more you invest in stocks, the greater the swings in your portfolio’s value—but the higher your potential return.

 How can you improve the odds of getting that richer reward?
 What can you do to lessen those wild price swings?
 That’s where diversification comes in.
 Put simply, diversification involves buying lots and lots of individual securities from all over the globe.